zelding/zedling.github.io/content/en/elephants/_index.md

     - q: Why is English the default language?
       a: Why isn't everywhere?
 But seriously, this is IT.
 It should be in english only - yes, everything!
 Besides, english is the closest thing we have to global human language, I'm trying to help a bit ;) and if you are going to put me on refactoring some old bulgarian code, you better get me somebody who can translate it :P
     - q: These colors are bad for printing!
       a: Good.
 Don't waste paper on printing CVs.
 Can't you fetch a tablet or something?
-I'v tried to make it somewhat bearable on mobiles too.
+I've tried to make it somewhat bearable on mobiles too.
 It is better live anyways ;)

 random:
     - s: I don't want to lead a team I don't know.
       e: The only reason I accepted a leading role, because I've worked with them with years.
 Although that is more that enough, some is required.
     - s: I don't want to do an other presentation on technical debt.
       e:
+    - s: I can type `udpade` faster than `update`
 ---